 Our concept has been that people generally want to do the right thing.
 If we can provide a clean, easy way for people to compost we can expand access throughout the state and solve some of these very important problems

-IDH: Describe your company and the ways in which you are making a social impact.
+NAN: Describe your company and the ways in which you are making a social impact.

-KING: We believe that business can be an engine for social and environmental benefit as well as profit.
+SAMUEL: We believe that business can be an engine for social and environmental benefit as well as profit.
 When we help people to compost, we are changing the way our community thinks about waste.
 Every time we make that connection, we move closer to a Connecticut that is resilient and sustainable.
 It’s a slow process, but we think it will speed up in the coming years.

 We also see ourselves as part of an emerging entrepreneur community in Hartford that is working really hard toward an economic renaissance in the city.
 We are really inspired by businesses like Hartford Prints!, The Brothers Crisp, Hartford Denim Company, FRESH Farm Aquaponics, Breakfast, Lunch & Dinner, Dewy Neo, and Hog River Brewing Company.
 These businesses provide a dynamic economy and they must be fostered.